gear-foundation/dapps-dao-app/README.md

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/gear-tech/dao-app)

 Decentralized Autonomous Organization (DAO) operates without central authority or control.
-It is community-driven and all the decisions are made throw proposals in which different members are required to vote.
+It is community-driven and all the decisions are made through proposals in which different members are required to vote.

 It's Ready-to-Use application based on two different smart-contracts: